Inference for reaction networks using the Linear Noise Approximation: Inference using the LNA

 It is possible to estimate the parameters by numerically maximising the LNA approximation to the likelihood (\ref{LNAlik}).
 However we consider a Bayesian analysis.
 We introduce priors for the parameters, $\pi(\bmtheta)$, and use MCMC to generate samples from the resulting approximation to the posterior $\pi(\bmtheta)\hat{L}_{LNA}(\bmtheta)$.

-We implemented a random-walk Metropolis algorithm.
-Each iteration of the MCMC algorithm involved a single block update of all the log-parameters.
-Using the log-scale is natural as all parameters are rate or variance parameters, and hence positive; a log-transform then maps the parameters values to the real line.
-We used pilot runs to tune our algorithm.
-The variance of the random-walk proposal was tuned to produce an acceptance rate in the range 0.25--0.30 \cite[]{RobertsRosenthal:2001}.
-Note that using adaptive MCMC \cite[]{AndrieuThoms:2008} methods is possible, and would remove the need for manual tuning.
+We implemented a random-walk Metropolis algorithm (RWM).
+Each iteration of the algorithm involved a single block update of all the log-parameters.
+Using the log-scale is natural as all parameters are positive.
+For the simulation study in Section \ref{sect.simstudy} we used pilot runs to tune our algorithms (and algorithms against which we compare): the covariance of the random-walk proposal was proportional to the estimate of the covariance of the posterior from the pilot run, with the scale tuned to produce an acceptance rate in the range 0.25--0.30 \cite[]{RobertsRosenthal:2001}.
+For the analysis of the Google Flu Trends Data in Section \ref{sec.GFT} we used an adaptive RWM algorithm similar to that in \cite{Sherlock/Fearnhead/Roberts:2010}.

-{\bf Implementation}
+\subsection{Implementation}

-The ODEs required for calculating $\pi(\bmy_{i}|\bmy_{0:(i-1)})$ can be soved numerically.
+The ODEs required for calculating $\pi(\bmy_{i}|\bmy_{0:(i-1)})$ can be solved numerically.
 Care is needed as in many applications the ODEs are stiff \cite[]{hairer1991}.
 There are standard numerical routines for solving stiff ODEs, and we used the \texttt{lsoda} package \cite[]{LSODA}.
-Code for implementing the LNA for simulation is available as an \texttt{R} package \cite[]{LNAR}; and code for performing inference using the LNA is available on request from the corresponding author.